Merger Of SET Maidstone & SET Causton Schools

 We are considering the merger as we think that it could help support both of these objectives.

-We have currently considering the following:
+We have considered the following:

 - The impact on next year’s reception and year 1 children of moving to a different site.
 (Without the merger, these children would transfer to the junior school site at the end of year 2 (or move on to an alternative school)).